 Archivo de noticias

-4 December 2013, Rome, Italy - FAO Director-General José Graziano da Silva met yesterday with Robert K. Sichinga, Zambia’s Minister for Agriculture and Livestock, who commended FAO’s work and the assistance it gives to the country.
+4 December 2013, Rome, Italy - FAO Director-General José Graziano da Silva met today with Rigobert Maboundou,Minister for Agriculture and Livestock of the Republic of Congo.

 During the meeting, Graziano da Silva thanked Minister Maboundou for his “exemplary work as the chairman of the Regional Conference for Africa,” as his mandate drew to a close.
 “I am very pleased for the time spent as the chair of the Regional Conference